Police in Ohio confirm 2 dead from storm system that damaged homes and businesses

 The suspected tornado damaged a Walmart store and a Taco Bell in Winchester, Randolph County Sheriff Art Moystner told FOX59/CBS4.
 Travel throughout the county is restricted to emergency management workers only, he said.

+To the west of Winchester, in Delaware County, emergency management officials said initial assessments suggested up to half of the structures in the small town of Selma were damaged by a possible tornado.

-At about the same time as the tornado hit Winchester, another suspected twister touched down about 75 miles (120 miles) to the east in Ohio.
-The tornado hit near the southern end of Indian Lake, impacting the villages of Lakeview and Russells Point, said Sheri Timmers, a spokesperson for Logan County, home to the villages.
+At about the same time as the tornado hit Winchester, another suspected twister touched down about 75 miles (120 miles) to the east in Logan County, Ohio.
+The tornado hit near the southern end of Indian Lake, impacting the villages of Lakeview and Russells Point, county spokesperson Sheri Timmers said.

 "As far as we know, we have lots of injuries.
 We don't know the extent of the injuries," Timmers said.
 "An RV park was impacted."

-Multiple buildings in the Indian Lake area were damaged, Timmers said, but the full extent of the destruction was still being assessed.
-Whether anyone was missing in the aftermath, was not immediately known.
+Multiple buildings in the Indian Lake area were damaged, but the full extent of the destruction was still being assessed as emergency crews searched the area, Timmers said.

-Amber Fagan, president and chief executive of the Indian Lake Area Chamber of Commerce, called the village of Lakeview "completely demolished," saying homes, campgrounds and a laundromat were hard-hit by the tornado.
+Amber Fagan, president and chief executive of the Indian Lake Area Chamber of Commerce, said Lakeview was "completely demolished," with homes, campgrounds and a laundromat hard-hit by the tornado.

 "There's places burning," she said.
 "There's power lines through people's windows."